 The drums are traditionally carved from tree trunks and molded into an hourglass shape.
 The head usually has a membrane that is made out of dried animal skin like sheep, cow, goatskin depending on the functionality, but today’s drums head are made out of suede material.
-They have many leather tension cords fastened to the head which cascades down the sides and is attached to the bottom region.
+They have many leather tension cords fastened to the head, which cascade down the sides and are attached to the bottom region.

-The drum can be decorated with animal skin, cowries, shells and rattle beads that add to its stylized sound.
-The talking drum has greatly contrasting sizes such as the dual small sized Bata drums that is carried round the neck with the drum positioned chest high.
+The drum can be decorated with animal skin, cowries, shells, and rattle beads that add to its stylized sound.
+The talking drum has greatly contrasting sizes, such as the dual small-sized Bata drums that are carried around the neck with the drum positioned chest high.

-The Bata drum is played using two small drum sticks; another small talking drum is the gangan and the larger version the dundun.
-Talking drums can come in small, medium or large sizes, the smaller ones like the Bata, gangan and tama usually produce a pleasing rendition and could measuring between 14cm to 8cm in diameter, the massive dundun could have a length exceeding35cm and drum head of about 20cm.
+The Bata drum is played using two small drum sticks; another small talking drum is the gangan and the larger version is the dundun.
+Talking drums can come in small, medium, or large sizes; the smaller ones like the Bata, gangan, and tama usually produce a pleasing rendition and could measure between 14cm to 8cm in diameter, the massive dundun could have a length exceeding35cm and drum head of about 20cm.

-The talking drum from its description when struck produces a pitch which mimics speech tone (a prosody of human speech), the drummer does not interpret speech verbally but chooses to use an interpretive description that closely represents the spoken word.
-The drum can also mimic verbal speech directly when short sentences are used by beating the drum head with a bent drumstick and manipulating the leather cords, achieving this is no mean task and it takes years to become a master drummer.
+The talking drum, when struck, produces a pitch that mimics speech tone (a prosody of human speech); the drummer does not interpret speech verbally but chooses to use an interpretive description that closely represents the spoken word.
+The drum can also mimic verbal speech directly when short sentences are used by beating the drum head with a bent drumstick and manipulating the leather cords; achieving this is no mean task, and it takes years to become a master drummer.

-In order to create this fascinating display the drummer places the drum between his arm and body holding the stick implement in the other hand, with the arm that grasps the drum he positions his fingers slightly around of the crown.
-He then skillfully squeezes the tension cords which adjusts the strain on the drum head so that the drum when struck produces the mimic tone of a spoken language.
+In order to create this fascinating display, the drummer places the drum between his arm and body, holding the stick implement in the other hand; with the arm that grasps the drum, he positions his fingers slightly around the crown.
+He then skillfully squeezes the tension cords, which adjusts the strain on the drum head so that the drum produces the mimic tone of a spoken language.

 The sound from the talking drum has both a low and high base tone.
 The animal skin on both ends and the shell construction is resistant, strong and weighty combined with the hourglass shape that looks like two drums attached at the mid section, contributes to the drums advanced acoustician and impressive projection capability.
 The leather tension cords when skillfully manipulated alongside the drum sticks produces an enhanced low or high pitch depending on the master drummer’s fundamentals.